Windsor Terrace Real Estate Market Trends

 Residential Properties Sold in Windsor Terrace

-The median house sale price in Windsor Terrace in Quarter 1 was $1.3M, down 14% year-over-year.
-Conversely, median condo prices in Windsor Terrace trended up 43% year-over-year to $1.3M.
-Median coop sale price in Windsor Terrace were $680K, a change of 14% year-over-year.
+The median house sale price in Windsor Terrace in April was $1.9M, down 19.5% year-over-year.
+Median coop sale price in Windsor Terrace was $840K, a change of 50.7% year-over-year.
+There was no statistically significant data for median condo price activity for the period of April in Windsor Terrace.

 Fair use and redistribution